felix-engelmann/dranspose/docs/index.md

 To get a feel of building an analysis, please follow the [tutorial](tutorials/analysis.md).

+### Conda

+Dranspose is also available on [conda-forge](https://anaconda.org/conda-forge/dranspose) and is installed with

+     conda install conda-forge::dranspose

 ## CLI

 The packet provides a cli `dranspose` to run the components separately or all combined.